 When you decide that you are ready to make a claim for accident compensation, our team will be waiting to take your call.
 As our lines are open 24/7, an expert accident claim advisor will be ready to advise you.

-To begin your claim, call our team on the number at the top of this page or click here to request for us to call you.
+To begin your claim, call our team on the number at the top of this page or complete a contact form to get a call back.

 In this section, we will look at some of the most frequently asked questions which clients may have when making a claim with our accident claims advisors.